 What is Amazon Alexa on the go?

-How will all this work?
+How does it all this work?

 In other words, devices that don’t have a lot of processing power, including gadgets that are always connected to a phone.
 Amazon's toolkit works by sending voice requests to the Alexa app on iOS or Android.
 The app then processes the request, which should seem seamless to you.
 But from a manufacturers' standpoint, all they need to do is record and transfer audio, which their devices can already do.

-Which headphones and wearables support Alexa?
+Which headphones and speaker brands support Alexa?